SloughJE/aerial_straps_classifier/README.md

 This code provides functionalities for training, evaluating, and saving machine learning models for the image analysis task.
 The main components include:

 ### 6.1 **Model Training Pipeline**
-The `train_dev_model` function manages the process of splitting data, encoding labels, training the classifier, and saving the trained model.
+The `train_model` function manages the process of splitting data, encoding labels, training the classifier, and saving the trained model.

 ### 6.2 **Generating Evaluation Metrics**
 Functions such as `generate_roc_curves_and_save`, `generate_pr_curves_and_save`, `generate_visualizations_and_save_metrics`, and `generate_feature_importance_visualization` are used to generate evaluation metrics and visualizations for the trained models.

-## 7. Model Training: Production

-The `train_prod_model` method trains a machine learning model (e.g., XGBoost or RandomForest) on the entire dataset and saves it along with the label encoder.

 # Usage Sequence